Most people think Christianity is about behavior modification: "Don't smoke, drink or chew or run with girls who do."

 3. The Gospel Provides Rest

 Everywhere I turn I'm being told I'm not doing enough.
 Even the most genuine Christians and the most well-meaning pastors are (at least implicitly) saying I'm not reading my Bible enough, I'm not praying enough, I'm not giving enough, I'm not serving enough, etc. But when is "enough" enough?
 And whose standard of "enough" am I supposed to use?
-It's confusing and it's stressful.
+It's confusing and stressful.

 As it turns out, Jesus is enough.